-As of September 30, 2022, 56,764,826 of our ordinary shares were issued and outstanding.
-To our knowledge, less than 1.0% of our total outstanding Class A ordinary shares were held by 19 record holders in the United States.
-As of September 30, 2022, to our knowledge, approximately 1.9% of our outstanding Class B ordinary shares are held by four record holders in the United States.
-Additionally, approximately 88.3% of our total outstanding Class A ordinary shares are held by a nominee of the depositary for the ordinary shares underlying our ADSs.
-The number of beneficial owners of the ADSs in the United States is likely to be much larger than the number of record holders of our ordinary shares in the United States.
+As of August 15, 2023, 57,750,989 of our ordinary shares (including ordinary shares represented by ADSs) were issued and outstanding.
+To our knowledge, less than 1.0% of our total outstanding Class A ordinary shares were held by 20 record holders in the United States.
+As of August 15, 2023, to our knowledge, approximately 1.3% of our outstanding Class B ordinary shares are held by three record holders in the United States.
+Additionally, approximately 88.0% of our total outstanding Class A ordinary shares are held by a nominee of the depositary for the ordinary shares underlying our ADSs.
+The actual number of beneficial owners of the ADSs in the United States is likely to be much larger than the number of record holders of our ordinary shares in the United States as the calculation of record holders does not include beneficial owners whose ordinary shares or ADSs are held in street name by brokers and other nominees.
+This number of holders of record also does not include holders whose shares may be held in trust by other entities.